Sec-ant/zxing-wasm/README.md

 |      `UPC-A`      |       ✅       |                |       ✅        |       ✅        |
 |      `UPC-E`      |       ✅       |                |       ✅        |       ✅        |

-[^1]: Reading support for `MaxiCode` requires a pure monochrome image that contains an unrotated and unskewed code image, along with a sufficient white border surrounding it.
+[^1]: Reading support for `MaxiCode` requires a pure monochrome image that contains an unrotated and unskewed symbol, along with a sufficient white border surrounding it.

 </div>